-- 1) Contributes to the updating of this policy. - 2) Keeps the register of which pupils have medical conditions (or current medical needs). - 3) Identifies which pupils have learning or behavioural difficulties because of their condition. - 4) Ensures pupils with medical conditions are being helped to keep up with their schoolwork and to fulfill their potential. - 5) Ensures teachers make necessary arrangements if a pupil needs special consideration or access arrangements during exams or course work. - 6) Ensures that pupils with medical conditions are never excluded unnecessarily from activities in which they wish to participate. - 7) Co-ordinates the annual review of every IHP and ensures that each Plan and its copies are also kept up-to-date between review dates.
-The office staff are responsible for ensuring that all medication is stored correctly and in date. - 8) Co-ordinates risk assessments and meetings with parent(s) or carer(s), teaching and support staff and health professionals in order to prepare for residential and other off-site trips/visits by pupils with medical conditions.
+- 1) Contributes to the updating of this policy. - 2) Keeps the register of which pupils have medical conditions (or current medical needs). - 3) Identifies which pupils have learning or behavioural difficulties because of their condition. - 4) Ensures pupils with medical conditions are being helped to keep up with their schoolwork and to fulfill their potential. - 5) Ensures teachers make necessary arrangements if a pupil needs special consideration or access arrangements during exams or course work. - 6) Ensures that pupils with medical conditions are never excluded unnecessarily from activities in which they wish to participate.

+- 7) Co-ordinates the annual review of every IHP and ensures that each Plan and its copies are also kept up-to-date between review dates. - 8) Co-ordinates risk assessments and meetings with parent(s) or carer(s), teaching and support staff and health professionals in order to prepare for residential and other off-site trips/visits by pupils with medical conditions.